 So, what should you be thinking about when it comes to suffering a complete loss of water.

 As with any other area of your business, being prepared can make all the difference and that’s where our water expertise comes into play.
 Make sure you have appropriate contingency plans in place, and that your staff know what to do.

 It’s the responsibility of the wholesaler for your area to provide a continuous supply of good quality water to business customers.
 They have target timescales to restore mains water, however they work on a best endeavours basis and priority is given to domestic users and sensitive sites such as hospitals, care homes and prisons.

-You can find out more about contingency planning for your business on our website.
+Find out more about contingency planning for your business.
 On the website page you can find out more about taking steps to be prepared for unexpected water supply interruptions as well as our contingency planning service, leak detection and repair service and explore more around emergency water deliveries for your business.
 But even with the best made plans, a significant water outage could have a financial impact on your business, so business interruption insurance that can help to cover you for these scenarios is also worth exploring.

 So, while we hope it will never happen to your business, it’s best to plan ahead so you’re not left high and dry.

-You can find out more about the steps to take if you have no water at your site here.
+Find out more about the steps to take if you have no water at your site.

 **Figures quoted on freeze/thaw in 2018 are from an Ofwat report published on 19th June 2018.

 YouGov independent research, commissioned by Water Plus, sampled: 1,109GB B2B senior decision makers.
 The survey was carried out online between 5 - 12 June 2017.
 The figures have been weighted and are representative of British business size.